 Any student engaging in the conduct process can request a Panel Hearing before a Hearing Board in place of an administrative hearing; however, board hearings are based on availability and cannot be assured.
-Students may request a board hearing through the submission form on the Office of Community Standards & Title IX website: www.jsu.edu/community-standards.
-Board hearings may have a greater level of unavailability during summer sessions, final exams, or when classes are not in session.
+Students may request a board hearing through the submission form on the Office of Community Standards & Title IX website: Office of Community Standards and Student Ethics Board hearings may have a greater level of unavailability during summer sessions, final exams, or when classes are not in session.
 The chairperson of the hearing board will be designated by the Director of Community Standards and Title IX or designee.